- Group Tours

 ichimatsu or flax leave designs.
 The patterned designs are often used for decorative boxes that feature hidden compartments, not unlike a puzzle box.
 The boxes are made using sheets of wood from various trees glued onto the boxes, then given a lacquer coating to hold the works in place.
 Some examples of products that can take advantage of the Hakone Yosegi-zaiku designs are tissue boxes, jewelry boxes, saucers & canisters, chopsticks, photo-frames, and more.

 While in Hakone, you can try your hand at making Yosegi-zaiku designs with an introductory workshop.
 Create a special treasure to hold your jewelry or sewing materials that doubles as an excellent keepsake from your Japan vacation.
-These designs make excellent souvenirs for friends back home, or serve as a great memento of your Japan tour vacation!
+These designs make excellent souvenirs for friends back home, or serve as a great memento of your Japan vacation.
+Make one for yourself during Japan's best season on a Spring Cherry Blossom Quilt Japan Tourpackage available in April!

 Museum displaying beautifully crafted kimono